Good Faith Estimate

 A binding-ish estimate.

-If you're self-pay or uninsured (no insurance OR you're choosing not to use insurance), federal law requires providers and facilities to give you a written Good Faith Estimate of the cost of scheduled services at least 1 business day before the service (or 3 business days if you ask further in advance).
+If you're self-pay or uninsured (no insurance OR you're choosing not to use insurance), providers and facilities generally must give you a written Good Faith Estimate before scheduled care.

-If your final bill is $400 or more above the GFE, you have the right to dispute through the CMS Patient-Provider Dispute Resolution (PPDR) process.
-A neutral Selected Dispute Resolution (SDR) entity reviews the case and decides who's right.
+If your final bill is at least $400 more than the GFE, you may qualify for the CMS Patient-Provider Dispute Resolution (PPDR) process.
+A neutral Selected Dispute Resolution (SDR) entity reviews the case and determines the appropriate payment.

 Filing the dispute